See reviews >

 We need to have meetings with our clients, both to check that the person who is giving us instructions is, in fact, the person making the Will, and to check for any mental capacity issues which might affect the validity of your Will.

-Our wills, trusts, and probate lawyers are able to offer you a meeting either:
+Our wills, trusts, and probate lawyers can offer you a meeting either:

 • face to face